Kalyn Ponga: 2019

+Ponga was moved to five-eighth to start the 2019 season, however he returned to fullback in round 4.

+Ponga attracted controversy late in the season with his response to the media after coach Nathan Brown departed the club, saying "I was at lunch having a nice strawberry thickshake, so I wasn't too sad."

 On 7 October 2019, Ponga was named in the Australian side for the 2019 Rugby League World Cup 9s.
-Later that day, Ponga was named in the U23 Junior Australian side.

 2020

 In June, Ponga extended his contract with Newcastle until the end of 2024, however the last two years of the deal were options in Ponga's favour.

 2021

 In round 6 of the 2021 NRL season, Ponga scored two tries in a man of the match performance as Newcastle defeated Cronulla-Sutherland 26-22.

 In round 16 against North Queensland, Ponga put in a man of the match performance and scored two tries in Newcastle's 38-0 victory.

 In Game three of the 2021 State of Origin series, Ponga returned to the Queensland Origin side after missing out on the last 6 matches due to injury.
 He played a part in Queensland's 20-18 win to prevent a New South Wales white wash for the series.